local-motion/playground-importer/README.md

 This importer allows to seed our database with playgrounds that have indicated that they're interested in making venues, such as children playgrounds, smoke-free.

-Note - It currently doesn't support auth, so it assumes a `kube port-forward` in case of non-local environments.

 In general, the script:
 1. Takes a playground Xlsx file
 1. Turns it into JSON